How to Manage Cash Flow in Retail: Strategies to Keep Your Business Profitable

 Why don't credit card payments hit my account immediately?

 The settlement process takes several business days even though your customer's payment goes through instantly.
 Behind the scenes, processors verify transactions, assess risk, and coordinate transfers between your customer's bank, your payment processor, and your business account.
-Modern payment platforms like Ramp or Stripe give you visibility into exactly when funds will settle so you can forecast accurately instead of guessing.
+Modern payment platforms like Ramp give you visibility into exactly when funds will settle so you can forecast accurately instead of guessing.

 How do I get inventory to turn faster?